 The St. Jude Science Scholars of Tomorrow program is a symposium-style one day event.
-We select our student participants through a competitive application process.
+We select our student participants through a competitive application process due to our limited capacity.
 There is no cost to participate in this program.
-It will take place on Thursday, March 1, 2018.
+It will take place on Thursday, February 28, 2019.
 Participants in our program will get to:

 - Attend scientific talks by renowned St. Jude scientists, including our CEO

 - Tour labs and core facilities and hear about our specialized equipment and methods